Make it stand out.

 Can I continue breastfeeding if I return to work?

 Yes!
-Many mothers successfully continue breastfeeding after returning to work by pumping and storing milk.
+Many parents successfully continue nursing after returning to work by pumping and storing milk.
 Discussing your plan with a lactation counselor can help you transition smoothly.

-Is it normal to experience pain while breastfeeding?
+Is it normal to experience pain while feeding?

 While some discomfort is normal initially, persistent pain may indicate an issue.
 A lactation counselor can help identify the cause and provide solutions to alleviate pain.